The Bedroom (Widener Collection)

-Now in the collection of P. A. B. Widener, Philadelphia.
+It is now in the collection of P. A. B. Widener, Philadelphia.
 Probably a second version of Mr. Widener's picture was included in the above-mentioned sales, for it is impossible that the picture was first in Holland, then in England, then in Holland again, and finally in England.
 This second version was not the picture at Karlsruhe, which, according to the director of that gallery, was in the possession of the Baden reigning house in the eighteenth century.
 Possibly it was an old copy which was in the hands of a London dealer about the year 1900.
 [Compare also the small picture in the Munro sale (86 and 84).]

 This painting seems to have been a successful design for de Hooch as there are several variations on the subject in addition to the picture in Karlsruhe: